Learning from Research: Uncovering the legacy of Black British social workers

 WHAT YOU’LL LEARN

-• Hear their voices: Listen to the oral history of 18 Black social workers and their experience navigating a changing policy landscape on identity and the consideration of ethnicity in children’s social care.
+• Perspectives on care: 18 Black social workers contribute their expertise and experience navigating a changing policy landscape on identity and the consideration of ethnicity in children’s social care.

 • Meeting identity needs: Uncover the professional and personal commitment of Black social workers, who went above and beyond to care for vulnerable children and meet their identity-needs.